 The CPU test is simply a calisthenic workout for the basic operations of the processor.
-The test is written in assembly language so I can be sure of exactly what is happening at the processor level.
-The first part of the test is a simple Bubble Sort of a 1024 element array.
+The test is written in assembly language on both the PowerPC and the 680XX sides to avoid compiler differences.
+The first part of the test is a simple Bubble Sort of a 2048 element array.
 That array is then copied and manipulated in several ways using various adds, subs, ands, and ors.